 Our London travel tips

-Our new Soho location is off in full swing, and we’re thrilled to finally have a brick-and-mortar space in the British capital.
+Our store in Shoreditch is finally up and running, and we’re thrilled to have a bricks-and-mortar space in the British capital.
 London’s energy is second to none, with something new and exciting happening every day.
 This can be a bit overwhelming, especially to visitors, but luckily we’ve gathered a list of our favourite haunts so you can enjoy the city to its fullest.
-Whilst you’re in town, be sure to stop by our store at 15 Bateman Street!
+Whilst you’re in town, be sure to stop by our store at 29 Redchurch Street!

 Step up your B&B game